Terms of Service

 4. Pilot Terms

 4.1 Eligibility.
-To offer services on Lofft, Pilots must (a) hold a valid CAA Remote Pilot Licence (RPL) for commercial drone operations; and (b) carry PLI of not less than R1 000 000 per occurrence.
-Additionally, commercial drone operations for hire or reward in South Africa require coverage under a valid ROC.
-Pilots who do not hold their own ROC must ensure that each engagement is conducted under an ROC held by an appropriate party (such as an operating company or the client).
+To offer services on Lofft, Pilots must (a) hold a valid CAA Remote Pilot Certificate (RPC) for commercial drone operations; and (b) carry PLI of not less than R1 000 000 per occurrence.
+Additionally, commercial drone operations for hire or reward in South Africa require coverage under a valid ROC and a valid ASL.
+Pilots who do not hold their own ROC or ASL must ensure that each engagement is conducted under credentials held by an appropriate party (such as an operating company or the client).
 Lofft may request updated proof of credentials at any time and may suspend any Pilot profile that cannot demonstrate current compliance.

 4.3 Independent Contractors.
 Pilots are independent contractors, not employees, agents, or partners of Lofft.
 Pilots are solely responsible for their own tax obligations, including income tax and VAT where applicable, under South African law.

-4.5 Insurance — Mandatory Requirement.
+4.5 Insurance.
 Holding valid PLI is a non-negotiable condition of listing and operating on Lofft.
 Pilots must:

 - Maintain PLI with a minimum indemnity of R1 000 000 per occurrence at all times while their profile is active on the Platform.